Morgan named season captain for second time

 CSU Football vs. Wyoming - photos by Don Reichert

 CSU football vs. Utah State - Oct.
 18, 2014 (Dan Byers)

-- Registered the team's first interception of the season vs Boise State (Sept.
+- Registered CSU's first interception of the season at Boise State (Sept.
 6), stopping a Broncos drive in the Rams' end zone

-- Blocked a 25-yard field goal in the second quarter against UC Davis (Sept.
+- Blocked a 25-yard field goal attempt in the second quarter against UC Davis (Sept.
 13)

-- Recorded his second interception of the season, and sixth of his career, in the Rams' victory vs. Tulsa (Oct.
+- Recorded his second pick of the season, and sixth of his career, in the Rams' Orange Out victory vs. Tulsa (Oct.
 4)

 - Blocked his second field goal of the season vs. Wyoming (Oct.
-24).
-Matthews blocked a 47 yard field-goal in the second quarter, which allowed the Rams on the next drive to pull away in the game.
+25), 47-yard attempt in the second quarter, which allowed the Rams on the next drive to score and begin to pull away from the Cowboys

-- Recorded his third interception of the season and had a twenty-five yard return on the play vs. San Jose State (Nov.1)
+- Recorded his third interception of the season, returning it 25 yards at San Jose State (Nov.
+1)

 2013 (Sophomore): Started all 14 games for the Rams and ranked fifth on the team with 69 tackles, including two-and-a-half tackles for loss, and a sack...also recorded a team-high four interceptions, the most by a CSU defensive back since 2009.